Arjitsha/Travelopia/README.md

-Arjit Sharma - Full Stack Application:
+Arjit Sharma – Travel Full Stack Application:
+This is a simple travel booking application that allows users to submit their travel preferences and view the submitted form data.
+The project consists of a frontend application and a backend server.

+Problem Statement:
+The goal of this project is to create a two-page web application where users can fill out a travel booking form on the first page and view the submitted form data on the second page.
+The backend server should provide two JSON API endpoints, one for storing form submissions and another for retrieving existing form submissions.

 Step 1:
 Setting up Mongo DB database using Mongo DB Atlas as it helped hosting the database on AWS and connecting it with Mongo DB compass.
 We get URI to our database from the compass.

 Step 2:
-Setting up the backend:
+Setting up the backend: Java
 Spring initializer is used to download all the dependencies:
 1:  Mongo DB dependency
 2:  Web dependency